David-Jianguang-Ran/TripletNet/plan.md

 #### Finally
    I'm embarrassed to report that the trouble with the verifier network isn't with the network at all.
-   But rather the MnistDoubleGenerator is the one spitting out bad data because of the
+   But rather the MnistDoubleGenerator is the one spitting out bad data because of a missed param causing lambda function being applied along the wrong axis
+   I should definitely visually sanity check the data more often.
+   Now we are up to 90% accuracy on classifying whether two images belong to the same class or not.
+I think this is a good start.